-These filers cannot use a single Form 1042-S to report income if that income is reportable under different income, recipient, or exemption codes or is subject to different rates of withholding.
+These filers cannot use a single Form 1042-S to report income if that income is reportable under nt income, recipient, or exemption different income, recipient, or exemption codes, or is subject to different rates of withholding.

-A withholding agent may be permitted to use substitute payee copies of Form 1042-S (i.e., copies B, C, and D) that contain more than one income line (i.e., boxes 1 through 8).
+A withholding agent may be permitted to use substitute payee copies of Form 1042-S (copies B, C, and D) that contain more than one income line (boxes 1 through 8).
 See Substitute Forms on page 2 for details.

-See Payments Made to Persons Who Are Not Recipients on page 7 if the payment is made to a foreign person that is not a recipient.
+See Payments Made to Persons Who Are Not Recipients beginning on page 6 if the payment is made to a foreign person that is not a recipient.